 Rangelands or tropical rainforests are recognised to host the largest number of plant species per unit area (Wilson et al. 2012).
 Specifically, Rangelands play a major role in conserving light-loving, open habitat, species that cannot survive in forest, or similar woody-dominated, systems.
 Rangelands harbor some of the most diverse and biologically unique systems in the planet, such as the Brazilian Campo Rupestre, the Cape Floristic Kingdom in South Africa, or the Australian Southwest (Hopper et al. 2016).
 Rangelands are home to large herds of wild herbivores and associated predators, where they continue to make some of the world’s longest land-based migrations.

 More than 2 billion people depend on rangelands for food, fibres, water, and socio-cultural identity.
-Pastoralists are the prime inhabitants of Rangelands who rely on a great diversity of production systems for their livelihoods and resilience.
+Pastoralists are the primary inhabitants of Rangelands who rely on a great diversity of production systems for their livelihoods and resilience.
+The proportion of total livestock intake that is supplied by grazing is estimated at >50%, larger than the proportion from crop- and byproduct-derived fodders.
 Rangeland ecosystems contribute significantly to global food and fibre production while also maintaining large open spaces critical for wildlife connectivity between different areas and ecosystems.
 Pastoralists, as natural allies in conservation, play a crucial role in sustaining Rangelands and their biodiversity.

 Despite the value of Rangelands, they remain some of the least protected land category in the world (Hoekstra et al. 2005).
 They are largely overlooked for their contributions to global biodiversity conservation and sustainability.
-For example, the Global Ecosystem Restoration agenda does not adequately identify, address, or integrate the value of Rangelands in the global discourse, and therefore leaving them at the risk of further degradation through land conversion, fragmentation, inappropriate policy interventions and mismanagement.
+For example, the Global Ecosystem Restoration agenda does not adequately identify, address, or integrate the value of Rangelands in the global discourse, and therefore leaving them at the risk of further degradation through land conversion, fragmentation, inappropriate policy interventions and mismanagement

 Sustainable management of rangelands will deliver conservation outcomes that directly support the KMGBF.
 To ensure long-term success of biodiversity conservation objectives, sustainable programs and practices should be co-developed with pastoralists as custodians and rights holders.
 Participatory monitoring systems should ensure that conservation efforts respect pastoralist rights, promote biodiversity, and enhance ecosystem services on a global scale.